 Chicago — Hours after Chicago police announced murder charges against two men for the fatal shooting of a 7-year-old boy in Humboldt Park, prosecutors dropped the case against one of the men during a bail hearing on Thanksgiving afternoon.

-Chicago Police Department records show that Chief of Detectives Brendan Deenihan personally approved the charges for the murder of Akeem Briscoe after prosecutors in the Cook County State’s Attorney’s Office declined.
-But prosecutors refused to proceed with the case when it came up for a bail hearing.
-Prosecutors sometimes approve charges in such cases after further investigation.
+Chicago Police Department records show that a Chicago police detective commander and CPD Chief of Detectives Brendan Deenihan personally approved the charges for the murder of Akeem Briscoe after prosecutors in the Cook County State’s Attorney’s Office declined.
+But prosecutors refused to proceed with the case against one of the men, David Cervantes, when it came up for a bail hearing.

 However, prosecutors did continue with charges against the other man named by CPD: 19-year-old Joseph Serrano.
 He was ordered held without bail by Judge Barbara Dawkins.